How To Use Square To Accept Credit Cards In Person

 Invoices

-If you are looking for yet another workaround when it comes to processing payments, don’t have your reader handy, and you don’t want to key in the amount, you always have an option to send an invoice.
-Your customer will get the invoice via an email right away.
+If you are looking for yet another workaround when it comes to processing payments, don’t have your reader handy, and don’t want to key in the amount, you always have the option to send an invoice with Square Invoices.
+Your customer will get the invoice via email right away.
 From there, they can open their email and follow the prompts to enter in their credit card information from their device.
 That is especially good for higher-value transactions where keying in the card number might send up a red flag.

 Is Square’s Credit Card Processing Right For You?